Recently I wrote a small Rust executable for work.

 compile & link it for that platform.

-I’ve had luck creating an entirely static executable using musl
+I’ve had luck creating an entirely static executable using musl, a rewrite

 tap.